 With one stroke of a pen, Lili could be discharged today, according to hospital regulations.
 But that seems highly unlikely, because only Lili’s mother can sign her out — and she doesn’t intend to do that.

-In 2013, China passed its inaugural mental health law, a move that human rights activists hailed as an end to the practice of involuntarily holding and treating people in psychiatric facilities.
+When China passed its inaugural mental health law in 2012, human rights activists hailed the move as an end to the practice of involuntarily holding and treating people in psychiatric facilities.
 Nowadays, all patients must voluntarily consent to inpatient treatment unless they are deemed dangerous to themselves or other people.
 When the latter occurs, family members or the police may still bring patients to psychiatric facilities without their express consent, where a doctor may decide to admit them.
 But in theory, the law makes involuntary admission more difficult than before.

 In addition, if a doctor judges the patient incapable of making their own decisions, a court may nominate a formal legal guardian to help manage the patient’s legal and financial concerns.
 Guardians are usually spouses, family members, or close friends, and are legally obligated to act in the patient’s best interests.